pelithne/AKS_secure_baseline_the_hard_way/README.md

 latest: digest: sha256:3dc6726adf74039f21eccf8f3b5de773080f8183545de5a235726132f70aba63 size: 1778
 ````

-9) Attach AKS to the ACR, this command updates our existing AKS cluster and attaches it to the ACR, this allows the cluster to pull images from the ACR.
+9) To enable AKS to pull images from ACR, you can attach AKS to the ACR.
+This command updates the existing AKS cluster and attaches it to the ACR.

 ````bash
 az aks update \